Git Connector - Azure DevOps

 If you fail to use the correct naming prefix to sync your items, you will encounter an error similar to the one shown below:

 The Git repository details of your Jira items will be available in the Development field.
+Refresh the page if you don’t see any changes to the Development field.

 Clicking on this field allows you to effortlessly access all the information being fetched from the repositories.